baraline/convst/README.md

 print("F1-Score for CST RF : {}".format(f1_score(y_test, pred)))
 ```

-We use the standard scikit-learn interface and expect as input a 3D matrix of shape `(n_samples, n_features, n_timestamps)`, altought we didn't yeat extend the approach to the multivariate context, one can use the `id_ft` parameter of CST to change on which feature the algorithm is computing the transform
+We use the standard scikit-learn interface and expect as input a 3D matrix of shape `(n_samples, n_features, n_timestamps)`, altought we didn't yet extended the approach to the multivariate context, one can use the `id_ft` parameter of CST to change on which feature the algorithm is computing the transform.

 In the `Example` folder, you can find some other scripts to help you get started and show you how to plot some results.

 ## Reproducing the paper results and figures